erikenbody/markdown-cv/index.md

 ## Invited Seminars & Visiting Lectures

 `2020`
 Evolution of color in Darwin's Finches and *Motacilla* Wagtails.
-Department of Medical Biochemistry and Microbiology, Comparative genetics and Functional Genomics Seminar Series, Uppsala University, Uppsala, Sweden.
+Department of Medical Biochemistry and Microbiology, Comparative Genetics and Functional Genomics Seminar Series, Uppsala University, Uppsala, Sweden.

 `2020`
 Evolutionary genomics in wild populations: examples from adaptive radiations in birds and visual adaptation in Baltic herring.
 Invited seminar speaker for the Systematic Biology Program at Uppsala University, Sweden.